ENG517/Procedure/simong/p-expedia-select-seats.md

 3) Click the 'select seat' button on the bottom-right side of the screen.

 Optional Step:
-- repeat the process for any additional flights.
+- Repeat the process for any additional flights.

 ## Changing Seats